 Arden Key, Edge

 The Indianapolis Colts signed Arden Key to a 2-year, $10M deal.
 This news did not come as a surprise to many Titans fans, as they had already traded for Jermaine Johnson earlier in the offseason.
+Key will now join a division rival and play against the Titans twice next season.

 NFL Draft